boyvinall/chrome-fullpage-screenshot/README.md

 A small Chrome extension that captures a screenshot — full page or just the current viewport — and either downloads it as a PNG or copies it to the clipboard.
+Created with Claude because the previous extension I was using got banned from the chrome web store, so why not skip the vulns and just create one instead?

 It supports two capture methods, selectable in the popup:

 - **Scroll and stitch** (default) — scrolls the page in viewport-height steps, screenshots each step with `chrome.tabs.captureVisibleTab`, and